TurtleBeatsHare/data-sourcing-challenge/README.md

 ## Module 6 Challenge: Data Sourcing

 In this project we utilized API keys from both The New York Times and The Movie Database to find movie reviews and then gather more information about each movie reviewed.

+Main python notebook (retrieve_movie_data.ipynb) is in Repo main folder.

+Final CSV is found at /Output/movie_data.csv.

 A fun little project to work through!
 Building queries is a bit of a pain, but interesting to see how easy it is to get data from an API.
 Fingers crossed I did it all correctly!!!